E-Groot/myrepo/README.md

 # myrepo
-Repository for testing my Git/GitHub setup i wrote this from Rstudio
+Repository for testing my Git/GitHub setup i wrote this from Rstudio just now and it doesnt work